 Gold has long been a trusted store of value.
 For proof, we need look no further than a trip to the Egyptian pyramids or many other ancient sacred sites.

 But the use of gold to underpin a monetary system is much more recent.
-The classic gold standard, in which paper money is freely convertible into a fixed amount of gold, didn’t begin to develop until the 17th century.
+The classic gold standard let paper money convert into a fixed amount of gold.
+This standard didn’t start until the 17th century.

-Great Britain was the first country to establish a gold standard for itself and its colonies, including the United States.
-For most of more than two centuries, from 1717 to 1931, anyone possessing banknotes issued by the Bank of England could exchange them for gold bullion at a fixed conversion rate.
+Great Britain was the first country to set a gold standard for itself and its colonies.
+This included the United States.
+For over two centuries, from 1717 to 1931, anyone with Bank of England banknotes could trade them for gold at a fixed rate.

 The early years of this period coincided with the beginning of the industrial revolution and the rise of the British Empire.
-The gold standard was effectively internationalized and led to fixed exchange rates between countries which recognized it.
+The gold standard was widely adopted.
+It led to fixed exchange rates between countries that recognized it.

-Businesses that traded internationally benefited from this system, because it meant they could accept payment in a local currency whose value was pegged to the pound at a fixed exchange rate.
+Businesses that traded internationally benefited from this system.
+This meant they could accept payment in a local currency whose value was pegged to the pound at a fixed exchange rate.

 The gold standard also enforced governmental frugality.
 A country couldn’t correct a trade deficit by devaluing its currency and thus making its exports more competitive.
-Instead, the correction would need to take place in the real economy, such as an increase in productivity or a cut in government spending.
+Instead, the change would need to occur in the real economy.
+This could be an increase in productivity or a cut in government spending.

 But gold had a comparatively brief reign.
 And World War 1 (1914-1918) was its death knell.
-As countries raced to mobilize for war, the fiscal discipline gold imposed over government spending made it nearly impossible to mobilize for war.
+Countries raced to mobilize for war.
+But, the gold standard’s rules made it nearly impossible to increase war spending.
 Most nations involved in the fighting, including the United States and Britain, abandoned the gold standard.

 Once convertibility was restored, Britain decided to use the same pound to gold exchange rate it had prior to the outbreak of hostilities in 1914.
-That was a fateful decision, because it meant that the pound was overvalued based on the capacity of the British economy to produce goods that could be profitably exported.
+That was a fateful decision.
+It meant the pound was overvalued based on the British economy’s capacity to produce goods for profitable export.

 In contrast, France devalued its currency in relation to gold.
-Thus, in relation to each other’s currencies, the pound was overvalued, and the franc undervalued.
+So, in relation to each other’s currencies, the pound was overvalued.
+The franc was undervalued.

 The consequence was inevitable.
 Large quantities of gold began moving out of Britain to France.
-This, along with the beginning of the Great Depression, led Britain to abandon the gold standard for good in 1931.
+This, plus the start of the Great Depression, led Britain to abandon the gold standard.
+This happened for good in 1931.
 By 1936, every other major country had followed its example.

-Since then, the world has effectively been on a dollar standard, which was enshrined as a result of a 1944 conference in Bretton Woods, New Hampshire.
-There, a group of finance ministers and other high-ranking officials from 44 countries declared that henceforth, the dollar would be “good as gold.”
+Since then, the world has been on a dollar standard.
+This was set up at a 1944 conference in Bretton Woods, New Hampshire.
+There, a group of finance ministers and other high-ranking officials from 44 countries declared that the dollar would be “as good as gold” from now on.

 Under the system they devised, nations could no longer demand gold from their trading partners to settle debts.
-Instead, central banks could exchange their dollars for gold from the US Treasury at a fixed price of $35 per ounce.
+Instead, central banks could swap their dollars for gold from the US Treasury.
+They could do so at a fixed price of $35 per ounce.

-The dollar was a reasonable choice for this role, as we explained in this article from 2020.
+The dollar was a reasonable choice for this role.
 Declaring the greenback to be as “good as gold” and thus the de facto global reserve currency was a logical – but also fateful step.

 And Uncle Sam couldn’t abide by the original deal worked out at Bretton Woods.
 To avoid depletion of US gold reserves, in 1971, President Nixon suspended the dollar’s convertibility into gold.